 Bioenergy emissions and removals are currently not included in FLAG targets for several reasons.
-First, the bioenergy criterion of the SBTi Criteria and Recommendations document predated the FLAG project and is already in use by many companies.
+First, the bioenergy criterion predated the FLAG project and is already in use by many companies.
 Second, many companies with bioenergy emissions (and removals) are not in the land sector but follow transportation, aviation or other SBTi guidance.
 If bioenergy were included in FLAG targets, these companies would be obliged to set separate FLAG targets to account for removals.
 It is not yet clear that the best approach to covering these emissions is for all such companies to set FLAG targets; the SBTi will make updates as needed.